Major macro economic indicatorS

 The credit risk of companies is increasing

 In addition, corporates are highly indebted and the expansion of shadow banking makes it very difficult to evaluate.
-In June 2015, the debt of companies accounted for 201% of GDP.
+In September 2015, the debt of the private sector accounted for 205% of GDP.
 On top of this and despite the monetary policy easing, SMEs frequently have to rely on shadow banking at exorbitant rates, given their difficulty in securing financing.

 In this context there has been a gradual decline in the quality of banking assets which are also under-estimated because of the scale of shadow banking.
-The official ratio of non-performing loans reached 1.59% at the end of the third quarter 2015, its highest level since 2009.
+The official ratio of non-performing loans reached 1.75% during the first quarter 2016, its highest level since 2009.
+Together with “Special mention loans”, this ratio reached 5.76%.
 The credit risk has increase significantly, highlighted by the growing number of defaults on the Chinese bond market.
-Thus, in April 2015, China has experienced its first SOE default with the photovoltaic company Baoding Tianwei.
-These events have not, so far, led to any signs of panic.
+While China experienced its first default in 2014, 24 companies (a third of State owned enterprise’s) defaulted on the bond market during the first quarter 2016.
 The introduction of real bankruptcy risk is inevitable and will reduce moral hazard generated by government interventions.
 In the context of the economic slowdown, the solvency of more fragile borrowers will still need to be monitored in 2016

 Following a rise of more than 110% between November 2014 and June 2015, the Chinese stock markets recorded a significant correction during summer 2015.
-Shares lost more than 43% in less than 3 months before firming up slightly.
-Since the beginning of 2016, volatility is high on the FX and stock markets and the stock market reference index has lost more than 17%.
-Admittedly this market correction can be seen as a healthy development after such a sharp rally disconnected from corporates’ fundamentals, volatility and equity price deflation have generated additional risks.
+Stock exchanges lost more than 43% in less than 3 months.
+In the beginning of 2016, the benchmark index lost 17% before stabilizing.
+Volatility is also high on the foreign exchange market.
+Admittedly this market correction can be seen as a healthy development after such a sharp rally disconnected from corporates’ fundamentals, volatility have generated additional risks.
 The heavy use of margin finance (investors borrow money to buy shares) has increased the credit risk and could worsen the downwards spiral.

 Business climate continues to suffer shortcomings